CodyTolene/pip-terminal/README.md

 ### Videos <a name="videos"></a>

 Videos must be converted to a specific format before they can be played on the device.
-Using the `ffmpeg` command-line tool, you can convert videos to the correct format.
+Using the [ffmpeg][link-ffmpeg] command-line tool, you can convert videos to the correct format.

 TODO